MicrosoftDocs/powerquery-docs/powerquery-docs/QueryDiagnostics.md

 Combining two (or more) operations will not occur if it leads to detail loss.
 The grouping is designed to approximate “commands” executed during the evaluation.
 In the detailed view, multiple operations will share a Group Id, corresponding to the groups that are aggregated in the Summary view.

 As with most columns, the group id is only relevant within a specific evaluation, as filtered by the Id column.

+## Data Privacy Partitions Schema

+### Id

+Same as the id for the other query diagnostics results.
+The integer part represents a single activity id, while the fractional part represents a single evaluation.

+### Partition Key

+Corresponds to the Query/Step that is used as a firewall partition.

+### Firewall Group

+Categorization that explains why this partition has to be evaluated separately, includes details on the privacy level of the partition.

+### Accessed Resources

+List of resource paths of all the resources accessed by this partition, generally uniquely identifying a data source.

+### Partition Inputs

+List of partition keys upon which the current partition depends. (this could be used to build a graph)

+### Expression

+The expression that gets evaluated on top of the partition’s query/step.
+In several cases it coincides with the query/step.

+### Start Time

+Time when evaluation started for this partition.

+### End Time

+Time when evaluation ended for this partition.

+### Duration

+End Time – Start Time

+### Exclusive Duration

+If partitions are assumed to execute in a single thread, exclusive duration is the “real” duration that can be attributed to this partition.

+### Exclusive duration %

+Exclusive duration as a percentage.

+### Diagnostics

+This column only appears when the query diagnostics “Aggregated” or “Detailed” is also captured, allowing the user to correspond between the two diagnostics outputs.

+## Performance Counters Schema

+When you run performance counters, every half second Power Query will take a snapshot of resource utilization.
+This isn’t useful for very fast queries but can be helpful for queries that use up a lot more resources.

+### Processor Time

+### Total Processor Time

+### IO Data Bytes per Second

+### Commit (Bytes)

+### Working Set (Bytes)

 ## Additional Reading